Rheumatoid Arthritis Hormone Imbalance & Its Treatment Options - Balance My Hormones TRT in the UK

 Joint fusion

-This surgical option is chosen when the below options are not possible.
+This surgical option is chosen when the other options are not possible.
 In it, the damaged joint is fused with the other joint or bone to increase its mobility and reduce pain.

 Tendon repair

-Tendon is a connective tissue that attaches bone to muscles.
+A tendon is a connective tissue that attaches a bone to a muscle.
 A damaged tendon can affect your joint’s mobility and pain.
 So, in this surgical treatment, tendons that have been damaged are repaired.

 Total joint replacement

-As the name indicates, in total joint replacement, the damaged joints are replaced with artificially developed joints.
-Such joints are called prosthetic joints.
+As the name indicates, in total joint replacement, the damaged joints are replaced with artificially developed joints called prosthetic joints.
 They are made up of plastic and metal.

 Physical therapy